 This was written by songwriting team of Mike Reid and Allen Shamblin.
-Reid got the idea from a newspaper article about a guy who got drunk and shot up his girlfriend's car.
+According to Mojo magazine, Reid got the idea from a newspaper article about a guy who got drunk and shot up his girlfriend's car.
 When the judge sentenced him and asked him what he had learned, the guy said, "You can't make a woman love you if she don't."

 The judge was expecting something along the lines of, "I can't shoot stuff because I'm angry."